 The most ancient precious metal, gold has been used since the beginning of time for jewelry and for trade.
 We love gold for its versatility: you can choose from yellow, white, or rose gold and its softness lends well to intricate jewelry design.
 Ranging from 10k to 24k, the higher the karat the higher the percentage of pure yellow gold.
 14k is the standard in the United States and clocks in at 58% pure gold.
 18k is more common in Europe, and 22k is the norm in India and other Asian countries.
 Jewelry made with high-karat gold looks more saturated and is softer since it isn’t mixed with other, stronger metals.
 Pure gold is out of the question for jewelry; much too soft.
 Lower-karat gold contains higher amounts of other metals including copper (this creates the pink hue of rose gold), silver, zinc, or other metals.

-Custom yellow gold and diamond engagement ring, white gold amethyst and garnet engagement ring, rose gold and ruby engagement ring by Abby Sparks Jewelry
+Custom yellow gold and sapphire engagement ring, white gold and diamond engagement ring, rose gold and morganite engagement ring by Abby Sparks Jewelry

 Am I allergic to my engagement ring?

 The short answer is probably not.
 More likely, you just need to clean your ring.
 Germs, bacteria, and build up from cosmetics love to live under your ring and cause irritation, redness, dryness, itchiness, flakiness, white bumps, and rashes.
 Some people even develop an allergy to their soap, which gets trapped under the ring and dries under the metal.
+This all can lead to wedding-ring rash or itch, also known as wedding-ring dermatitis.
 True gold allergy is rare, and reactions to platinum are even rarer.
 If you think you’re allergic to your engagement ring, step one is to get your ring cleaned by the professionals.
-If you have an Abby Sparks Jewelry ring, you’re entitled to VIP treatments that include deep cleaning and stone inspection to make sure everything’s in tip top shape.
-We also have quarterly “Dirty Parties” where clients can bring in rings for a quick clean while sipping on wine and hanging out with like-minded ladies at our design studio.
+If you have an Abby Sparks Jewelry ring, you’re entitled to VIP treatments that include deep cleaning and stone inspection to make sure everything’s in

 More questions on how to clean your ring at home and care for it long term?
 Read up on our top Engagement Ring Care Questions.